 • We eat fresh food.
 Right now citrus is lying on the back lawns of most of my neighbours.
 We eat grass-fed beef because we have a lot of grass.
 The only beef that eat grain are ones that get massaged and called wagyu.
 We catch fish, or buy it fresh.
 My cousins get so many crayfish (rock lobster) in Hawkes Bay that by the end of summer my aunty longs for a barbecued sausage rather than another lobster meal.

 • We drink coffee.
 Espresso coffee none of that drip or Starbucks stuff.
 Oh don’t get me wrong, Starbucks is here, but if I go in there it’s for a frappacino.
 We like our coffee beans roasted locally and the flat white is a New Zealand institution.
 I have tried countless times to explain to an American barista how to thicken the milk and shake it through my coffee to make the perfect flat white.
 Pffft *rolls eyes.

 • We make wine.
 Lots of wine.
 New Zealand is blanketed in 10 wine regions and a gazillion rows of vines.
 We drink the wine.
 But not until 5 o’clock.
 Unless it’s the weekend.
 Or 5 o’clock somewhere else in the world.

 • We rarely discuss our political allegiance.
 We do not turn up to huge public political rallies.
-Never not ever.
+(Protest marches are a different thing).
 Maybe a few people will head along to a local town hall to listen to some candidates, but never by the stadium full.
 We get out and vote, sure, but we don’t discuss it at dinner parties.
 You will be safe here.
 Until someone brings it up!